iitmnlp/EvalEval/README.md

 | Image Captioning | Fluency, Throughness , Correctness |
 | Data to Text Generation | Fluency ,Coverage , Relevance |
 | Question Generation | Fluency , Answerability |
+<br> <br>

+All the templates save the perturbed sentences along with the original in the `outputs/` folder.
+To test the metrics perfomance on these, pass the `reference` and `perturbed` sentences and compare the aggregated metric score with the annotations score given for every template.
+<br> <br>

 ### Data-to-Text Generation
 To run the perturbations use the following command